AhmedHashish123/Video-Frame-Skipping-and-Interpolation/README.md

 # To run Frame_Skipping.py
 Simply open a terminal in the same location as the python file and write "python Frame_Skipping.py video.mp4", where "video.mp4" is the name of the video file that you wish to apply the algorithm to.
 You can change this name as you like.

+# To run Interpolate_1.py
+Simply open a terminal in the same location as the python file and write "python Interpolate_1.py video.mp4", where "video.mp4" is the name of the video file that was produced from the skipping module.
+You can change this name as you like.